SotonLM/Data-Engineering/src/division_1_academic/insructions.md

 - Citation Markers.
 Stuff like [], [; ], [10, 11, 12, 13]
 - Join Hyphenated Words.
 So words like "anti-gravity" should just be joined into "antigravity", to simplify training data.
 - Some phrases like "et al".
+- 2 + whitespaces. if    the      text   is   spaced out   like   this   its    very    annoying

 ## Elements to Change/Standardize